Woldemichael Solomon

-Ras Woldemichael Solomon (ወልደሚካኤል ሰሎሙን) served as the Ras (Duke) Hamasien during the 19th century.
+Ras Woldemichael Solomon (ወልደሚካኤል ሰሎሙን) served as the Ras (Duke) of Hamasien during the 19th century.
 Raesi Woldemichael was born in Hazega village in Hamassien.
-He is from the wider Tigrinya ethnic group, the eldest son of Abeto Solomon Zerai of Hazega and Woizero Eleni.
-Today he is widely celebrated as a hero standing for Eritrean sovereignty.
+He is the eldest son of Abeto Solomon Zerai of Hazega and Woizero Eleni.
+He was the last hereditary ruler to be in power in Mereb Melash.

 Life

-Raesi Woldemichael was born into one of the traditional ruling families of Medri Bahri, the House of Hazega.
-His mother was Emebet Ilen, the governor of Hamsen.
+Raesi Woldemichael was born into one of the traditional ruling families of Mereb Melash, the House of Hazega.
+His mother was Embet Ilen, the governor of Hamsen.
+He was married to woizero Altash, daughter of Dejazmach Whade Woldekidan, son of Shum Tembien Woldekidan Woldemichael.
 Upon the death of Emperor Tewodros II in 1868, then ruler of Tigray (and later Emperor), Dejazmatch Yohannes IV appointed his ally Woldemichael the Governor of Hamasien and Seraye.
 In doing so, Tewodros' former appointee Dejazmatch Hailu Teweldemedhin of the rival House of Tsazega was replaced.

 Under the leadership of now Emperor Yohannes IV, Woldemichael fought in the Battle of Gundet against Egyptian forces under Khedive Isma'il Pasha, who sought to bring the entire Nile River Basin under his rule.
 The Khedive entrusted the Danish mercenary Colonel Adolf Arendrup to annex Hamasien and Seraye, and then proceed towards Adwa.
 Following some minor skirmishes, the forces of the Khedive met the Abyssinian forces at Gundet on the morning of 16 November 1875.
 Ras Alula took command of the left flank, the forces of Yohannes on the right, with Woldemichael taking command of the center and rear in light of his greater knowledge of the area.
 The Egyptians were tricked into a narrow and steep valley and were wiped out by the Abyssinian gunners surrounding the valley from the surrounding mountains.
 Virtually the entire Egyptian force, along with its many officers of European and North American background were killed.
 News of this huge defeat was suppressed in Egypt for fear that it would undermine the government of the Khedive.